IChekan/ShimConfig/readme.md

 -	Java and java cryptography extension (JCE)
 -	SHIMS_DATA property for automation (can be added later)
 -	Licenses have to copied manually to data-integration folder for YARN step
--	pmr.kettle.dfs.install.dir=/opt/pentaho/mapreduce property is not changed.
-(Have to decide if it is needed, can add some random value).
+-   Path to spark_submit_utility is not defined

 Changelog:
 - 1.0.1: